Student representatives

 E-mail

 Hi!
-I’m Anoushka, a first year Master of Audiology Studies student at UQ.
+I’m Anoushka, a second year Master of Audiology Studies student at UQ.
 As an international student, I’ve experienced the unique challenges and opportunities of studying abroad, and I’m passionate about fostering a supportive and inclusive environment for all students.
 My academic journey has deepened my interest in hearing health and the role audiologists play in improving quality of life across the lifespan.
 As your student representative, I’m committed to being a strong voice for your feedback and concerns, particularly around clinical placements, course structure, and student wellbeing.
 Please don’t hesitate to reach out if you have any ideas, questions, or issues you’d like to raise.
 I’m here to listen, support, and advocate for a positive learning experience for us all.

 Jeyaseelan (Jas) Uthayaseelan